Communicating With Rock

 The older method of directing recipients to the Rock Unsubscribe page on the external site.

 When someone is taken to the Unsubscribe page on the external site, they’ll see the page pictured below.
-Upon arriving at the page, they will automatically be unsubscribed without having to do anything.
-However, they can proceed to set other email preferences.
+Upon arriving at the page, they can proceed to set their email preference.

 Unsubscribe (Email Preference) Page